 We develop, manufacture, market and sell a broad range of tests for various cattle, swine and poultry diseases and conditions, and have active research and development and in-licensing programs in this area.
-Our strategy is to offer proprietary tests with superior performance characteristics, with demand for tests primarily created by government programs to control or eradicate disease and disease outbreaks, and to a lesser degree disease and reproductive management programs initiated by livestock and poultry producers.
+Our strategy is to offer proprietary tests with superior performance characteristics for use in government programs to control or eradicate disease and disease outbreaks and in livestock and poultry producers' disease and reproductive management programs.
 Disease outbreaks are episodic and unpredictable, and certain diseases that are prevalent at one time may be substantially contained or eradicated at a later time.
 In response to outbreaks, testing initiatives may lead to exceptional demand for certain products in certain periods.
 Conversely, successful eradication programs may result in significantly decreased demand for certain products.
 In addition, increases in government funding may lead to increased demand for certain products and budgetary constraints may lead to decreased demand for certain products.
-The performance of this business, therefore, can fluctuate.
-In 2012, LPD revenues declined approximately 4%, resulting primarily from lower sales of bovine test products due to the changes in European Union testing requirements and declines in certain government programs.
-In 2012, approximately 88% of our sales in this business were from markets outside of the U.S., most notably Europe.
-The performance of the business is particularly subject to the various risks that are associated with doing business internationally.
-See "Part I, Item 1A.
-Risk Factors."